![]() |

 FreeTDS offers three client libraries and one internal one (libtds).
 We generally encourage people to use one of the client libraries, and discourage writing to libtds, because the latter is evolving, more subject to change, less well documented, and harder to use.
 In choosing which client API to write to, you might want to peruse our brief discussion.

 As of version 0.82, the TDS utility library is not built as a shared object.
-There is a static library libtds.a, although it's not installed by make install. libtds is statically linked to the "official" client libraries, ct-lib, db-lib, and ODBC.
+The static library libtds.a, is not installed by make install and is not needed by an applications that uses a client library (CT-Library, DB-Library, or ODBC).
+Because libtds is statically linked to the client libraries, they each now contain all the TDS functionality they need.

-Distributing libtds as a shared object did more harm than good.
+In the past, libtds was distributed as a shared object.
+We found that did more harm than good.
 Proper versioning and support was a burden on the developers, and it was just one more thing for a client application to link in.
-The only benefit was to programs that use more than one client library.
+Only programs that used more than one client library benefited.
+Such programs are rare, and the benefit small.

 Of course, it's still free software, and you're free to build a shared object of it if you want to.
 It's just not done "out of the box" by the distributed makefiles.